Anderson .Paak: Career

-2009–2013: Career beginnings
+2009–2013: Beginnings

 Anderson began producing music from his bedroom as a teenager, while attending Foothill Technology High School.
 His first experiences performing were as a drummer at his family's church.
 In 2011, prior to being a successful working musician, Anderson became homeless with his wife and infant son after he was dismissed from his job at a marijuana farm in Santa Barbara.
 Early in his career, Anderson used the stage name Breezy Lovejoy.

-In 2011, Anderson had started earning acceptance in the Los Angeles music world as he worked on his debut album.
-Shafiq Husayn of Sa-Ra and Los Angeles based rapper Dumbfoundead helped Anderson recover financially from losing his job in Santa Barbara by employing him as an assistant, videographer, editor, writer and producer.
+In 2011, Anderson had started earning acceptance in the Los Angeles music scene as he worked on his debut album.
+Shafiq Husayn of Sa-Ra and Los Angeles–based rapper Dumbfoundead helped Anderson recover financially from losing his job in Santa Barbara by employing him as an assistant, videographer, editor, writer and producer.
 He completed O.B.E.
-Vol.1 and released the album on June 30, 2012.
+Vol. 1 and released the album on June 30, 2012.
 He became the drummer for former American Idol semi-finalist Haley Reinhart.
 After the release of O.B.E.
-Vol.1, Anderson changed his stage name to Anderson .Paak; he claims that the dot stands for "detail," the need to pay attention to detail.
+Vol. 1, Anderson changed his stage name to Anderson .Paak; he claims that the dot stands for "detail", the need to pay attention to detail.

 On November 27, 2013, Paak produced and recorded Cover Art, an all-covers EP.
-Paak was inspired by the white artists of the 1950s who achieved commercial success by remaking songs written by Black blues and R&B singers, while hardly ever compensating the original artists.
+Paak was inspired by white artists of the 1950s who achieved commercial success by remaking songs written by Black blues and R&B singers, while rarely compensating the original artists.
 Cover Art reversed the process and transformed folk and rock classics from white musicians into a mold of soul, funk, jazz, left-field pop, hip-hop, and R&B. The album was released by the independent Hellfyre Club and OBE labels.
 Paak was the lead producer for Watsky's 2014 album All You Can Do and is featured on three of its sixteen tracks.